 Community college graduates who don’t go on to receive a bachelor’s degree still have a host of great job opportunities.
 Most colleges offer career services centers, which help prepare students for the job market, write resumes and develop networking and interview skills.

 If you’re a few years past the traditional college age, you may be asking yourself — is it worth going back to school at 40 or beyond?
-The Bureau of Labor Statistics estimates occupations for those with an associate degree will grow by 18% by 2026, so it’s a wise investment.
+Many jobs require an associate degree as an entry-level requirement, opening more positions on the market to community college graduates.
 Some of the jobs with the highest projected job growth include computer user support specialists, bookkeepers, teacher assistants, nursing assistants and automotive service technicians.

 What Are the Benefits of Attending a Community College?